lCarvas/notes/docs/classes/remoteSensing/image-preprocessing.md

 ## Distortions

-Satellite images have differen types of distortions/noise that are introduced during image acquisition
+Satellite images have different types of distortions/noise that are introduced during image acquisition

 These distortions can degrade the quality of the remotely sensed data collected.
 For this reason, they need to be reduced. this is done during, the so called, image preprocessing.